vanessaaleung/SMarket/README.md

 # SMarket
-*SMarket is a mobile App that provides excellent experience to introduce Taiwanese night markets to foreign tourists.*
+SMarket is a mobile App that provides an excellent experience to introduce Taiwanese night markets to foreign tourists.

 <img src = "slide.png" width = "800">